virtmerlin/doc-bosh-intro/Readme.md

 #### What Problems does BOSH solve?

-BOSH allows BOSH Release developers to easily version, package and deploy software in a reproducible manner.
-Operators can consume BOSH releases and be guaranteed that deployment are ~~repeatable~~ with predictable results across environments.
-To accomplish this , BOSH release developers focus on providing some key functions when building a release:
+BOSH allows release developers to easily version, package and deploy software in a reproducible manner.
+Operators can consume BOSH releases and be guaranteed that deployments are repeatable with predictable results across environments.
+To accomplish this , BOSH release developers focus on providing some key abilities when building a release:

 - **Identifiability**